Travel.State.Gov > International Travel > Country Information > Sint Maarten International Travel Information

 For further information:

-Sint Maarten’s enforcement policy concerning drug possession differs significantly from Holland’s.
+Sint Maarten’s enforcement policy concerning drug possession differs significantly from the Netherlands.
 In Sint Maarten, laws against possession of controlled substances are enforced rigorously, including against tourists in possession of marijuana for personal use.

 Arrest Notification: If you are arrested or detained, ask police or prison officials to notify the U.S. Consulate immediately.
 See our webpage for further information.

-Local law allows for detention during an investigation with the approval of a judge.
-Persons detained may not post bond for their release.
+Local law is based on Dutch law, which allows for the detention of subjects during an investigation with the approval of a judge.
+Persons imprisoned in Sint Maarten do not have the option of posting bond for their release.

 Dual Nationality: Dutch law, in principle, does not permit dual nationality.
 However, there are exceptions to this rule.
 For detailed information, contact the The Netherlands Embassy in Washington, DC, or one of the Dutch Consulates in the United States.

 Faith-Based Travelers: See the following webpages for details: